Bringing Everything Together

 eppure โ†’ and yet

-anzi โ†’ on the contrary/rather
+anzi โ†’ on the contrary / in fact

 Anzi, mi piace - On the contrary, I like it

-quindi โ†’ so/therefore
+quindi โ†’ so / therefore

 Quindi partiamo - So we leave

-allora โ†’ then/so
+allora โ†’ so / then

 perciรฒ โ†’ therefore

-Perciรฒ sono qui - Therefore I'm here
+Perciรฒ sono qui - Therefore I am here

-Dunque, ascolta - Well then, listen
+Dunque, ascolta - So, listen

-siccome โ†’ since/as
+siccome โ†’ since / because

-dato che โ†’ given that
+dato che โ†’ given that / since

-visto che โ†’ seeing that
+visto che โ†’ seeing that / since

-Visto che insisti - Seeing that you insist
+Visto che insisti - Since you insist

-poichรฉ โ†’ since/because
+poichรฉ โ†’ because

-Poichรฉ รจ tardi - Since it's late
+Poichรฉ รจ tardi - Because it is late

-Adding & listing
+Adding and listing

-anche โ†’ also/too
+anche โ†’ also / too

 Anche io - Me too

-pure โ†’ also
+pure โ†’ also / as well

-Vieni pure tu - You come too
+Vieni pure tu - You can come too

-inoltre โ†’ furthermore
+inoltre โ†’ in addition / furthermore

-Inoltre, รจ caro - Furthermore, it's expensive
+Inoltre รจ caro - In addition, it is expensive

 Oltre a questo - Besides this